-Buying a home battery is a smart investment, but safety comes first, of course.
+Buying a home battery is a smart investment, but safety is of course paramount.
 Because a home battery operates with high voltages and energy storage, there are strict requirements for production, transport, and installation.
-Various certifications and labels ensure that a battery can be safely used within homes.
+Various certifications and quality marks ensure that a battery can be safely used within homes.
 Do you want to be sure that you choose a reliable solution?
-Then it is important to pay attention to certain standards such as CE marking, UN 38.3 certification, fire safety standards, and installation labels.
-In this blog, we explain which certifications truly matter and why you shouldn't skimp on them.
+Then it is important to pay attention to certain standards such as CE marking, UN 38.3 certification, fire safety standards, and installation certifications.
+In this blog, we explain which certifications are really important and why you shouldn't skimp on them.

-What does the CE marking mean for a home battery?
+What does CE marking mean for a home battery?

-The CE marking is a basic requirement for almost all electrical products within the European Economic Area.
-A home battery with CE marking complies with European directives for safety, health, and environmental protection.
-Note the following:
+CE marking is a basic requirement for almost all electrical products within the European Economic Area.
+A home battery with CE marking complies with European guidelines for safety, health, and environmental protection.
+Consider the following:

 Conformity: The manufacturer declares that the product meets all relevant EU legislation.

-Control: Among reputable brands, this claim is supported by independent tests.
+Verification: With reputable brands, this claim is supported by independent testing.

-Traceability: There should be clear instructions for use and technical documentation available.
+Traceability: There must be clear instructions for use and technical documentation available.

-A CE marking is essential but not sufficient on its own: it indicates that the homebattery meets minimum requirements but says nothing about extra quality or performance.
+CE marking is essential, but not sufficient alone: it indicates that the homebattery meets minimum requirements but does not speak to any additional quality or performance.

-The UN 38.3 certification is specifically focused on the safety of lithium batteries during transport.
-Since home batteries often operate on lithium technology, this certification is indispensable.
+UN 38.3 certification specifically focuses on the safety of lithium batteries during transport.
+Since home batteries often rely on lithium technology, this certification is indispensable.
 UN 38.3 guarantees, among other things:

-Safety under extreme conditions: Think of shocks, temperature variations, short circuits, and overpressure.
+Safety under extreme conditions: Consider shocks, temperature fluctuations, short circuits, and overpressure.

-Testing during transport: Prevents risks during transportation by truck, ship, or plane.
+Testing during transport: Prevents risks during transport by truck, ship, or plane.

-International acceptance: Without this certification, batteries often cannot be transported.
+International acceptance: Without this certification, batteries are often not allowed to be transported.

-In short: a home battery without UN 38.3 certification poses risks during delivery and storage, and you should absolutely avoid it.
+In short: a home battery without UN 38.3 certification carries risks for delivery and storage, and should definitely be avoided.

 Fire safety is crucial in energy storage.
 Good home batteries comply with additional standards, such as: